HariKumar321/Job_App_Clone/README.md

-In this project, we build a job application platform clone (Jobby App) similar to LinkedIn and Naukri by applying concepts from the MERN stack framework.
+In this project, I build a job application platform clone (Jobby App) similar to LinkedIn and Naukri by applying concepts from the MERN stack framework.

 ### Design Files